VR-API-Integration/personnel-file-api-documentation/docs/index.md

 tags: [getting_started, file, api, library]
 sidebar: guides_sidebar
 permalink: index.html
+summary: "High level overview of the Youforce API suite"
 ---

 **Youforce API** is a suite of APIs whose purpose is to serve as an integration layer, which enables for communication over HTTPS between the Beaufort HR core system and external systems.